hugoqbchld/Water-monopoly-in-MLM-exposure/README.md

 = 3,266,849,469 Qubic/month (qRWA + qMine just for pool D)

 Step 9 : /3,500,717 supply
-= 933 Qubic per Qcap per month (just with pool D, there will be on top of that additionnal revenue from pool A+B+C)
+= 933 Qubic per Qcap per month (just with pool D, there will be on top of that additional revenue from pool A+B+C)

 MLM will be deployed on Epic Games with 800M players.
 This could be conservative numbers, actual number could be 10* or 100* higher (9330 Qu per Qcap per month or 93300 Qu per Qcap per month without counting pool A+B+C)